cmiles74/scalemonitor/README.markdown

 You will need to install both of these packages and then set the appropriate paths in the "build.properties" file.
-A sample properties file is provided, simple copy this file and customize its values.
+A sample properties file is provided, simply copy this file and customize its values.

 ## Building the Project

 Building the project is easy.
-Once you have installed the pre-requisites, and customized the "build.properties" file, run Ant from the root directory.
+Once you have installed the pre-requisites and customized the "build.properties" file, run Ant from the root directory.
 All of the other required libraries are bundled with the project.

-I know that checking the library files into the project is a bad idea, but I haven't had time to set the project up with (Maven 2)[http://maven.apache.org/] (this is on my to-do list).
+I know that checking the library files into the project is a bad idea, but I haven't had time to set the project up with [Maven 2](http://maven.apache.org/).
+This is on my to-do list!

 ## Running the Application